Here is a true-life account of life in one of the world’s toughest prisons — Florence ADX, Colorado, USA — the ‘Supermax.’

 “Everything is negative.
 Not the staff, but the inmates, etc.”

 Some things about the ultra high-security penitentiary really get under Richard McNair’s skin, as expected, but surprisingly it’s not all negative.
-All things considered, there’s no doubt that life in the Control Unit at ADX Florence is a struggle.
-A bitch.
+All things considered, there’s no doubt that life in the Control Unit at ADX Florence is a real struggle.

 “It is 09:33 and I look out my window on a sunny day.
 Not a cloud.
 Guess what?
 The huge security lights are on again!